New to Sly Flourish? Start Here!

 "You're not ready to run your next D&D game."

 If you're like me and lots of other DMs out there, you hear this voice in your head nearly every time you're getting ready to run a D&D game.
 This voice tells you you're not ready to run your game.
 You may never be ready.

-The Resistance doesn't want us to fail.
-The Resistance wants us not to even try.
+This voice doesn't want us to fail.
+It wants us not to even try.